Have you heard of menstrual cups? They’re a fantastic invention that makes me very glad I live in this day and age. It revolutionized my period.

 You can’t feel it when it’s in, it holds way more than a tampon, and lasts for at least five years.

 There are a few common brands, such as the Diva Cup and Luna Cup.
-I’ve been using a Diva Cup for over two years and I absolutely love it!
+I’ve been using a Diva Cup for over three years and I absolutely love it!

 Once you’ve gotten your lil’ lady cup, read on for how to use it!

 I’ve also put together an FAQ and troubleshooting post for menstrual cups- you can read that here.

 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
 I only recommend products I love!
 More info here.

 Benefits of using a menstrual cup

 There are loads of benefits to using a menstrual cup over conventional tampons and pads!
 Here are some of the reasons I rave about cups, but you shouldn’t take my word for it- get yourself a cup and find out for yourself how dang fantastic these bloody brilliant cups are!

 One of my favorite reasons to use a menstrual cup is how it reduces the toxic load your body has to deal with.